rngrlee/rngrlee/README.md

 ---
 ⚡ **Fun Facts About Me**
-- I really enjoy strength training: I'm currently preparing for a powerlifting competition next year in Vancouver! 🏋️
+- I really enjoy strength training: I'm currently preparing for a powerlifting competition in late 2024! 🏋️
 - I play video games such as League of Legends, Cyberpunk 2077, and CS:GO. 🎮
 - I'm a fan of thinking games: you can catch me playing blitz chess everyday. ♟️
 - I play a variety of sports such as golf, spikeball, and Dagestani basketball. ⛳